matteokeole/3d_playground/dev/drafts.md

-## Rendering the GUI on top of the scene
+## Rendering the GUI above the scene

 ### Proposition:
 Use an OffscreenCanvas to draw the GUI on updates.
 At each frame, the scene renderer draws a textured quad in front of the camera with the GUI canvas content.